mojio/mojio-developer-cms/cms/GettingStarted/4-Authorization/template.md

 	PRODUCTION AUTHENTICATION SERVER REDIRECT
 	https://api.moj.io/OAuth2/authorize?response_type=token&client_id=[YOUR_APP_ID]&redirect_uri=[YOUR_REDIRECT_URI]

-**IMPORTANT**: You must register your redirect\_uri value in your application's management area (Go to [developer.moj.io](https://developer.moj.io/account/apps), navigate to “My Account” -> “My Apps” -> "Manage", and fill in the redirect URIs field).
+**IMPORTANT**: You must save your redirect\_uri value in your app (Go to the [swagger page](https://api.moj.io/swagger), and do PUT v2/apps to the redirect URIs field).
 The redirect URI that you've set in your app settings and the URI you are using in your source code must match exactly (i.e. exact case) and include the scheme, url, port, and query parameters.
 You can list more than one URI in your app settings by putting them on separate lines.
 If you do no include the redirect\_uri parameter in your path OAuth will automatically use the first one listed in your apps list of redirect URIs.

-Also note that the api authentication endpoint redirects to our OAuth server so make sure you application (especially if its a mobile application!) can handle redirects.
+Also note that the API authentication endpoint redirects to our OAuth server so make sure you application (especially if its a mobile application!) can handle redirects.

 On the the page that handles the redirect back from authentication, you must retrieve the authentication token.
 To do this in JavaScript use: